bonitasoft/bonita-doc/md/documents.md

 Note that connectors handle single documents.
 If your process contains a document list, you can manipulate component documents using connectors.

-The standard connectors provided with Bonita (CMIS, Alfresco, Jasper) take a document as input.
+The standard connectors provided with Bonita (CMIS, Alfresco) take a document as input.
 They cannot handle document lists.
 The email connector can handle a document list that specifies the attachments to be added to a message.
 The standard connectors do not provide a documentValue as output.
 This means that you cannot use a connector to get a document.
 Instead, specify the URL of the document, as you would for initialization.